GeRmAnImAl/Group1HRMSAPP/src/main/README.md

 **User Name:** firstname.lastname
 **Password:** Password + employee ID

+However, upon their first login user's will be directed to change their password to meet the more

+secure password standards.
+Non dynamically created passwords are required to contain at least

+1 uppercase letter, 1 lower case letter, 1 numeric digit, and 1 special character.
+Passwords are also

+encrypted before being stored in the database, and decrypted when retrieved.

 ## User Persistance
 The application will know always know what user is logged in and can retrieve the employee that